Rueda DO: History

 The first documentary evidence of wine production in this area dates from the 11th century, when King Alfonso VI offered title to lands to settlers in the recently reconquered area.
 Many individuals and monastic orders accepted the offer and founded monasteries with their own vineyards.

 During the 18th century the land planted to vines was greater in extent than it is now and was exclusively under the Verdejo grape variety.
 The wines produced enjoyed great commercial success in part due to the clarification process used which involved the use of local clay.

 In the years between 1890 and 1922 the phylloxera louse destroyed over two thirds of the vines, which were replanted by grafting onto louse resistant New World rootstock.
 However, the new varieties were selected according to productivity criteria rather than quality ones and for many years the wine produced was sold in bulk.

+In this context, the local Verdejo variety almost became extinct.
+Had it not been for the local winegrower Ángel Rodríguez Vidal (Bodega Martinsancho), who adopted this variety and contributed to re-establishing its prominence in the region.
+In recognition of his work, he was honoured with the Cross of the Order of Agricultural Merit by King Juan Carlos I of Spain.

-The idea of creating a DO was first raised in 1935 but it was not until 1972 that major investment by the Rioja winery, Marqués de Riscal, signalled the start of a second era of quality wine production, again based on the Verdejo variety.
+The idea of creating a DO was first raised in 1935, but it was not until 1972 that major investment by the Rioja winery, Marqués de Riscal, signalled the start of a second era of quality wine production, again based on the Verdejo variety.
 Official DO status was acquired in 1980.